Self-equilibration theorem in quantum-point contacts of interacting electrons: time-dependent quantum fluctuations of tunnel transport beyond the Levitov-Lesovik scattering approach: Self-equilibration of quantum fluctuations and FCS cumulant generating functional

+Now substituting formulas (35,36) into Eq.(21) one easily obtains following exact relations (notice, that "minus" sign in the r.h.s. of equation reflects the sign of charge carriers - electrons.
+Here and everythere below index $ B $ is a shortcut of "balanced" meaning either detailed balance in the steady state or self-equilibration on the finite time-scale)

-which represent Luttinger liquid generalization of similar expressions have been derived perturbatively (only in the lowest order in tunnel coupling) by Levitov and Reznikov for the case noninteracting electrons\cite{28}.
-In particular, from general formulas (11,12,14) it follows for the average current (here we put $ e=\vert e \vert=1$ together with $\hbar=1 $) $ \bar{I}_{B}(eV,T)=-\left(\tilde{\lambda}^{2}/ \Lambda_{g}\right)F_{g}(eV,T)\sinh(eV/2T) $ and for respective noise power $ \bar{S}_{B}(eV,T)=-\left(\tilde{\lambda}^{2}/ \Lambda_{g}\right)F_{g}(eV,T)\cosh(eV/2T) $ with $ F_{g}(eV,T) $ from Eq.(13).
+The latter represent a Luttinger liquid generalization of similar expressions have been derived earlier only in the perturbative regime (i.e. only in the lowest non-vanishing order $ \tilde{\lambda}^{2} $ in tunnel coupling constant $ \tilde{\lambda} $) by Levitov and Reznikov for the case noninteracting electrons\cite{28}.
+In particular, for the average current from obtained general formulas (36-38,40) it follows that $ \bar{I}_{B}(eV,T)=-\left(\tilde{\lambda}^{2}/ \Lambda_{g}\right)F_{g}(eV,T)\sinh(eV/2T) $ as well, for respective noise power $ \bar{S}_{B}(eV,T)=-\left(\tilde{\lambda}^{2}/ \Lambda_{g}\right)F_{g}(eV,T)\cosh(eV/2T) $ with $ F_{g}(eV,T) $ from Eq.(38).
 Obviously, these expressions give correct "high-" and "low-temperature" asymptotes, which coincide with well-known Kane-Fisher scaling\cite{12} for arbitrary values of Luttinger liquid correlation parameter: $0 < g \leq 1$.
-Therefore, for the ratio of two subsequent irreducible correlators for arbitrary Luttinger liquid tunnel junction in a "detailed balance" ("steady flow") regime of strongly correlated electron tunneling
+Therefore, for the ratio of two subsequent irreducible correlators for arbitrary Luttinger liquid tunnel junction in the "detailed balance"- (or, equally, "steady flow"-) regime of tunneling of strongly correlated electrons one has

-(for $ k=1,2,3,.. $), where $ F(eV,T) $ represents a \textit{universal} Fano-factor (i.e. noise power to current ratio), which remarkably coincides with the Fano-factor $F_{0}(eV,T)$ derived by Sukhorukov and Loss for noninteracting electrons in the leads\cite{32}.
+(for $ k=1,2,... $), where $ F(eV,T) $ represents a \textit{universal} Fano-factor (i.e. noise power to current ratio), which remarkably coincides with the Fano-factor $F_{0}(eV,T)$ derived by Sukhorukov and Loss for noninteracting electrons in the leads\cite{32}.

-Obviously, Eqs.(3,8,9) enable one to introduce a non-equilibrium analog of $ F_{B}$ for any finite moment of time $ t $ after the beginning of the tunnel transport measurements.
-I called the respective quantity the "steady flow" rate, it reads
+Now we have everything to study the most general non-equilibrium case of the problem at arbitrary $ t $.
+First, from Eqs.(21,33,34) a finite-time generalization of Eq.(40) becomes straightforward \cite{55}